msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.8.2 =
+* New feature: New filter hook `relevanssi_term_where` lets you filter the term WHERE conditional for the search query.
+* Minor fix: Doing the document count updates asynchronously caused problems in some cases (eg. importing posts).
+Now the document count is only updated after a full indexing and once per week.
+* Minor fix: Phrase matching has been improved to make it possible to search for phrases that include characters like the ampersand.

 = 4.8.1 =
 * Major fix: Changes in WooCommerce 4.4.0 broke the Relevanssi searches.
 This makes the WooCommerce search work again.
 * Minor fix: Excluding from logs didn't work if user IDs had spaces between them ('user_a, user_b').
 Now the extra spaces don't matter.